Gaining organizational effectiveness

 In the absence of cross-functional alignment, functional silos often spend time and effort in litigating data quality instead of making decisions on how to improve configuration compliance and reduce vulnerabilities.

-Managing compliance and vulnerability management programs successfully includes operationalization of the technology and measuring success through key benchmarking metrics.
+Managing compliance and vulnerability management programs successfully includes operationalization of the technology and measuring success through key standards metrics.
 The four key processes to measure and guide operational maturity of your Tanium Comply program are as follows:

 |Usage||how and when Tanium Comply is used in your organization, and is Tanium the sole tool or is it supplemented by other tools, such as a remote assessment tool for network devices.|